See the original post on Beyond Bylines.

 Sometimes you need to realize that a project just isn’t for you anymore and it’s time to say goodbye.
 But don’t consider it a failure.
 Occasionally, the story just doesn’t come together and it’s best to move on to another project.

 It’s easy to get stuck in our ways and get too comfortable.
 Attending a workshop or conference can be a great way to learn skills in a new area, network with industry experts and fellow writers, and improve your writing.
-The good news is there’s a conference for just about everything – and many now offer virtual options if travel isn’t in the cards (or budget).
+The good news is there’s a conference for just about everything – and many are still offering virtual options if travel isn’t in the cards (or budget).
 Plan ahead and check out these upcoming events for journalists and bloggers.

 A new monitor, keyboard, or mouse can make a bigger difference than you’d think.
-If your monitor’s been straining your eyes, your chair’s been hurting your back, or your mouse has been hurting your hand/wrist, it can negatively impact your mood and work, not to mention your health.
+If your monitor’s been straining your eyes, your chair’s been hurting your back, or your mouse has been hurting your hand/wrist, it can have negative impacts on your mood and work, not to mention your health.
 Make a goal to splurge (if you’re a freelancer) or put in a request with work to upgrade your workstation.

 Looking for Environmental, Social & Governance news?
 We’ve got you covered.